Find out more about the Monetary Policy Statement by the MAS

 - The center of the band – This is used when there is a more significant change to the outlook for growth and inflation.
 This is a de facto SGD devaluation used when confronted with difficult economic challenges.

-- The width of the band – The band is widen to accommodate increased volatility in the FX market.
+- The width of the band – The band is widened to accommodate increased volatility in the FX market.
 It is basically ‘to save MAS bullets’ on intervention when markets turn extremely choppy due to events.

 What do most banks have as the current SGD NEER policy band?